Looking for the best cloud hosting but have no idea where to start?

 You also can find cloud server prices that match a wide range of scales.
 Their $10 per month plan provides an instance with a single core, but you can check out options that offer anywhere from dual-core to 32-core solutions.
 Once you get into the 32-core world, of course, you're dealing with enterprise-grade cloud hosting solutions so expect to pay north of $1,000.

-Cloudways doesn't get great marks for customer or technical support.
+One downside is those who need rare flexibility for edge cases.
 In a lot of cases, you're on your own if you want to use custom code or less mainstream solutions.
 It's probably not a great option for folks who have little to no tech knowledge, but they do offer great cloud server prices for folks who might want AWS capabilities but don't want to get into the weeds the way Amazon's offerings often require.

 Starting Price: $51 per month